mjhea0/sublime-setup-for-python/readme.md

 It's easy to write your own custom commands and key bindings with Python.
 I currently use...

-1. Copy file path to clipboard
+1. Copy the path of the current file to the clipboard
 2. Close all tabs except the active one
-3. Delete a line
+3. Delete a line within a file

+Install these by adding the Python files to your "/Sublime Text 3/Packages/User" directory, and then bind them from the *Key Bindings - User* file (**Sublime Text > Preferences > Package Settings > AdvancedNewFile > Key Bindings - User**).

 ## Additional Resources